feipenghhq/apple-riscv32/devlog.md

 Details:

--05/08/2021
+- 05/09/2021
+  - Continue on BPU
+    - Fixed issue in the BPU and BU logic.
+    - Fixed the code so BPU is optional.
+    - Software test shows significant performance improvement with BPU
+  - Redesigned the CSR module
+    - Use SpinalHDL busSlaveFactory to implement CSR module
+    - Added hardware performance counter to count number of branch and correct predicted branch.

+- 05/08/2021
   - Timing improvement: changed mul/div logic
     - Moved mul/div out of the ALU as separate module in side the CPU EX stage
     - mul/div output are now generated at EX stage and muxed with ALU output
-    - Moved the rd data selection mux from WB stage to EX stage to improve timimg
+    - Moved the rd data selection mux from WB stage to EX stage to improve timing
+  - Designed the initial BPU (branch prediction unit) version

 - 05/07/2021
   - Added RV32M Instructions (mul, div, rem) to the CPU.
 This is feature is optional and can be configured.